-Every time you use any of the qPCR instruments, you MUST sign the log clipboard.
+Every time you use any of the qPCR instruments, you MUST sign the log book.
 Use Lab Commander to reserve a time.

-Each instrument has it's own log clipboard.
-Use only optical grade tubes, flat top caps or plates, located in the drawer in NSC 338 and in the cabinet in PSC 535 or you can see below for order information.
-The 7500 Fast, StepOne Plus and the QunantStudio 3 instruments use different plates and tubes than the standard plate.
+Each instrument has it's own log book.

+Use only optical grade tubes, flat top caps or plates, see below for order information.
+The 7500 Fast and StepOne instruments use different plates and tubes than the standard plate.
 The plates and tubes are smaller.
 Regular plates or tubes will jam the instrument.

 For the 7500 instrument, place tubes in the black tray labeled INDIVIDUAL TUBES ONLY and make sure they are balanced.
 Place plate in the black tray labeled PLATES ONLY.

-For StepOne and the QuantStudio 3 place tubes in the black hard plastic 96-well Tray http://www.appliedbiosystems.com/support/apptech/#rt\pcr The PDF documents above (ABI seminars) are also very helpful.
-These are from a seminar by David Chappell, Field Applications Scientist.
-To order individual manuals (they are very helpful), see below, Section K for order #'s.
+For StepOne, place tubes in the 96-well Tray for Veriflex blocks (on top of instrument).

+Contact:

-Contact: Debby Walthall 404-413-5363; dwalthall@gsu.edu, Sonja Young sstovall@gsu.edu
+Debby Walthall 404-413-5363; dwalthall@gsu.edu

 First time users, please check out the following website before doing your first run.
-It has 4 documents about setting up your experiment, how real-time pcr works, selecting reagents and a comparison of real-time vs. traditional pcr.
+It has 4 documents about setting up your experiment, how real-time per works, selecting reagents and a comparison of real-time vs. traditional per.